rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 just wait till their gradient-descent/backpropogation/knowledge-distillation/ go away too 😛. nah, just kidding😉. promise🤝. pinky swear. <br>

-Machine-learning midterm tmw. need to do well to come out of <b>`Academic-Probation' </b>.
+Machine-learning midterm tmw.
+Need to do well to come out of <b>`Academic-Probation' </b>.
 Hopefully, this is <b>at least worthy</b> of a masters. <br>

-Just a below-average, subpar, student, <b> trying to be a researcher</b> after all.
+Just  after all.
 Books are always correct.
-Not our intuitions.
+Not our intuitions.  <br>

 I'd rather go with my gut anyday.
-Time to rewrite their books.
-Thanks but no thanks.
+Time to rewrite their books. <br>

-rajat.
+Thanks but no thanks, <br>
+rajat, <br>
+a below-average, subpar, student, <br>
+who never went to a big-school, <br>
+a small member of the MLCollective.
 ------------------------------------------------------------------------------------------------------------------------------------------------------<br>